kubernetes/enhancements/keps/sig-node/4816-dra-prioritized-list/README.md

 * Allow workload authors, when specifying a `ResourceClaim`, to provide a list of ways to satisfy the claim, with a preference ranking.
-* Enable the scheduler to evaluate those preferences and allocate devices for the claim based on them.
+* Enable schedulers to evaluate those preferences and allocate devices for the claim based on them.
-* Enable the cluster autoscaler to evaluate those preferences and make scaling choices based on them.
+* Enable cluster autoscalers to evaluate those preferences and make scaling choices based on them.
+* Provide some measure of ResourceQuota controls when users utilize claims with these types of requests.

 ### Non-Goals

-* Enable cross-claim consistency of request choices.
-For example, guaranteeing that all `ResourceClaim`s associated with a given `Deployment` are satisfied using the same choice from the list of possible alternatives.

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+* Enable cross-claim consistency of request choices.
+For example, guaranteeing that all `ResourceClaim`s associated with a given `Deployment` are satisfied using the same choice from the list of possible alternatives.

 ## Proposal